your-tools/tsrc/docs/faq.md

 ## Why not Python2 support?

-We believe Python2 is an inferior language than Python3, and use many Python3 features to make the code more readable and robust.
+We believe Python2 is an inferior language than Python3, and we use many Python3 features to make the code more readable and robust.

 Plus [Python2.7 supports ends in 3 years](